Last update: 9/7/2021

 Is health insurance with COVID-19 coverage mandatory to enter Costa Rica?

 Yes, you need to present proof of valid travel insurance with COVID-19 coverage to enter Costa Rica.
 Insurance must also cover accommodation in case of quarantine.
 Information on whichever insurance you choose must be entered into the Health Pass form when you complete it.
-You also must have a certification (either in English or Spanish) from your insurance company that states:
+You must also have a certificate (either in English or Spanish) from your insurance company that states:

-- The validity of your insurance policy during your stay in Costa Rica.
+- The validity of your insurance policy during your stay in Costa Rica (coverage dates).

-- A guarantee of at least $50,000 worth of coverage for COVID-19 medical expenses.
+- A guarantee of at least $50,000 USD worth of coverage for COVID-19 medical expenses.

-- A minimum coverage of $2,000 for extended accommodation fees due to pandemic illness or for trip cancellation/interruption due to illness; this is to cover extra accommodation fees for quarantine.
+- A minimum coverage of $2,000 USD for extended accommodation fees due to contracting COVID-19 or for trip cancellation/interruption due to illness; this is to cover extra accommodation fees for quarantine

-The best travel insurance with COVID-19 coverage, as we discovered by comparing different COVID-19 travel insurance, is Heymondo.
+We have compared different travel insurance for Costa Rica and the best one is Heymondo.
 They offer pretty extensive coverage for testing and treatment abroad, so their policy is perfect for meeting Costa Rica’s standards.
 You can even save money by using our 5% Heymondo discount.

 5% OFF your travel insurance